This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Get professional photos taken

-You’ll love the experience of working with a professional photographer and taking home stunning photographs to show your friends and family.
+You’ll love the experience of working with a professional photographer and taking home stunning photographs and video footage to show your friends and family.
 The beauty of your memories at Lake Bacalar can live on long after you return home.

 Of course, I never did this because I have Daniel – he follows me around with his camera every day!